From Sugarcane to Sacred Rituals: Marayoor Jaggery

 What Makes Marayoor Jaggery Special?

-Marayoor Jaggery stands out for its high sugar content—ranging from 78% to 97%—with sucrose levels between 63% and 80%.
+Marayoor Jaggery stands out for its high sugar content, ranging from 78% to 97%, with sucrose levels between 63% and 80%.
 This high sucrose concentration gives it an intense sweetness, making it a natural alternative to refined sugar.
 Its dark brown hue with golden flakes and the refreshing aroma of sugarcane make it a sensory delight.

 Unlike other sweeteners, Marayoor Jaggery is non-salty and non-sour, celebrated for its pure sweetness and distinct flavour.
-It’s not just a sweetener; it’s an experience.
+It's not just a sweetener, it's an experience.

 A Sweetener Steeped in Tradition